Hamzah Zainudin

+Hamzah bin Zainudin (حمزة بن زين الدين; born 12 March 1957) is a Malaysian politician who has served as the 19th Leader of the Opposition since June 2026, having previously served in the position from December 2022 to his resignation in April 2026.
+He has served as the Member of Parliament (MP) for Larut since March 2008.
+He was a member and the 3rd Deputy President of the Malaysian United Indigenous Party (BERSATU), a component party of the Perikatan Nasional (PN) coalition, where he is served as one of its Deputy Chairmen, until his removal from the party in February 2026.
+In June 2026, Hamzah launched a new political party, Parti Wawasan Negara, and was re-appointed as Leader of the Opposition.

 Early life and education

 Hamzah was born on 12 March 1957 in Perak, Federation of Malaya (now Malaysia).
 He was a student at Sekolah Tuanku Abdul Rahman (STAR).
-He received his Diploma in Quantity Surveying from University of Technology Malaysia in 1975.
+He received his Diploma in Quantity Surveying from University of Technology Malaysia (UTM) in 1975.

 Early career

 He served as the General Manager with Maju Bangun Sdn Bhd, a subsidiary company of the Perak State Development Corporation from 1980 till 1987.
 He has also served as a member of the board of Ipoh City Council and Stadium Merdeka Corporation from 1987 to 1993 and 1991 to 1997 respectively.
 In 1989, he ventured into private business and sat on several companies listed on Bursa Malaysia Securities Berhad (known then as the Kuala Lumpur Stock Exchange).
 He held various chairman and deputy chairman duties, including chairman of FELCRA Berhad, the Federal Land Consolidation and Rehabilitation Authority that oversees land management and development of agro land owned by the individuals and states.